questbook/blog/content/posts/aug-2022-release.md

 With this update, we're not only able to support various safes, but we can now utilize the rich feature space they offer.
 We're no longer constrained by the functionality of the Questbook multi sig.

 Most prominently, batching transactions.
 Users can now send funds from their multisig to multiple builders at once using batched multisig transactions.
 It's a major boost in convenience, especially if there are a large number of applicants to a grant program.

+Because we're using a multisig safe, we also allow you to payout in any/multiple currencies - unlike before where you had to fix the currency on day 1.

 We're humbled to be building on the shoulders of giants like Gnosis, SPL Governance etc. It's a testament to permissionless, trustless composability.